Financial Help for Senior Citizens

 The Internal Revenue Service tax code has some advantages for seniors.
 There’s a higher standard deduction amount for people 65 and over who don’t itemize deductions.
 There’s an additional tax credit for low-income or disabled seniors who file a 1040 or 1040A tax form.

 For seniors who had made home improvements related to medical conditions or disabilities with a doctor’s recommendation, itemized deductions are available (read IRS Publication 502 at www.irs.gov).
 Additionally, IRS-trained volunteers provide free tax return preparation assistance to people 60 and over, low-income families and military families (search “Free Tax Preparation’’ at www.irs.gov).

-Warning Signs: When to Take Over Your Parents Finances
+Warning Signs: When to Take Over Your Parent’s Finances

 There are obvious warning signs when parents are no longer up to the financial task.
 There’s lots of unopened mail piling up.
 They are becoming forgetful about cash, while having difficulty with bill paying or balancing their checkbook.
 Creditors are calling.
 New purchases (often unneeded from the Internet or a television infomercial) start showing up.

-It’s wise to integrate yourself into your parents’ financial picture as early as possible.
+If you belong to the Sandwich Generation, it’s wise to integrate yourself into your parents’ financial picture as early as possible.
 That makes it more seamless when the time is right to take over.

 What are the priorities?